dswarm/xml-elements-masker/README.md

         --record-tag [XML RECORD TAG]
         --mask-elements [a comma-separated list of XML element tags, whose content and sub elements should be masked with CDATA]
-        --target-files-directory [ABSOLUTE PATH TO TARGET FILES DIRECTORY]
+        --target-files-directory [ABSOLUTE PATH TO TARGET FILES DIRECTORY] --content-only utilise only the content of the sub elements (i.e. with further XML elements tags inside) --help print this help
 ```